How many Christians are there in Turkmenistan?

 Ilmurad is still thankful for all the support and prayers he received from his fellow brothers and sisters around the world.

 Not much has changed in Turkmenistan, though it fell slightly in the rankings.
 Turkmenistan has continued to function as if the COVID-19 pandemic does not exist.
 The authoritarian system of government has operated outside of reality, neglecting to care for its people.
 Similarly, the country continues to treat religious freedoms as optional, making it extremely difficult to follow Jesus in Turkmenistan.
 The government cracks down on anything it perceives might be a threat to its rule, including expressions of Christianity that leaders feel they can't control.
 Christians who converted from Islam continue to experience significant pressure from family and society, and most of the reports of violence against Christians have stemmed from that reality.

 What does Open Doors do to help Christians in Turkmenistan?

-Open Doors strengthens the persecuted church in Central Asia by providing Christian literature, biblical and vocational training, and socio-economic development projects.
-We also provide immediate aid to Central Asian believers when they are jailed, excluded from families and communities, and deprived of livelihood and employment because of their faith in Christ.
+We can’t talk specifically about work in Turkmenistan for security reasons.
+Open Doors provides immediate aid to Central Asian believers when they are jailed, excluded from families and communities, and deprived of livelihood and employment because of their faith in Christ.
 We also strengthen the persecuted church in Central Asia through biblical training and discipleship.

 How can you pray for Turkmenistan?